 It often involves a fair share of grounding the kids, scolding them for inappropriate behaviors, and more.
-This creates a feeling of animosity in the kids for the parent involved that is the mother.
-The kids obviously fail to see the massive effort they take, and the long-term benefits they will accrue as a result of these ingrained values.
+This creates a feeling of animosity in the kids for the parent involved, that is, the mother.
+The kids obviously fail to see the massive effort they take and the long-term benefits they will accrue as a result of these ingrained values.

-Fathers should join: The fathers on the other hand, often come across as the fun parent.
+Fathers should join: The fathers, on the other hand, often come across as the fun parent.
 He is the one who protects the kids from thrashing from the others.
 He is the one who takes the kids away for ice cream when there is steaming broccoli prepared for dinner.

-But what the fathers fail to see here is that they are creating a very wrong impression in their kids not just with regards to their own behavior but also that of the mothers.
-It is important for the kids to realize that when it comes to matters of importance like the food they eat and words they use, both the parents are on the same foot.
-Giving a leeway is not an option, for either parent.
+But what the fathers fail to see here is that they are creating a very wrong impression in their kids, not just with regards to their own behavior but also that of the mothers.
+It is important for the kids to realize that when it comes to matters of importance like the food they eat and the words they use, both parents are on the same foot.
+Giving a leeway is not an option for either parent.